uswitch/codef-syllabus/content/lesson-1/new-site/index.md

 ![Kraken](kraken-9.png)

 Then navigate to your site's folder, go to `theme > ananke > exampleSite`, and copy the file named `config.toml` to your site's folder.
+You might get a prompt saying the file already exists, choose to replace / overwrite it.

 Finally, start Sublime.
 Pick `File > Open Folder`, and find the folder your site is in (`C:\Hugo\Sites\my-codef-site` for Windows and `Sites/my-codef-site` for Mac).